awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Technical-Financial-System/Global_Financial_Integration_IMF_Link.md

 ## 🛡️ 4.
 Geopolitical & Technological Shield
 *   **USA & Big 5 Protection:** Under the umbrella of the global alliance, the project is protected from local currency fluctuations and regional instability.
-*   **Zero-Corruption Guarantee:** By linking the **Digital Rial (YRD)** to international clearing houses, every unit of currency is verified, making it the world's most transparent energy-backed currency.
+*   **Zero-Corruption Guarantee:** By linking the **Yemeni Rial Digital (YRD)** to international clearing houses, every unit of currency is verified, making it the world's most transparent energy-backed currency.

 ---